SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 ```

 The [BUSCO website](http://busco.ezlab.org) provides a list of datasets containing the cores genes expected in the different branches of the tree of life.
 To know in which part/branch of the tree of life is originated your species you can have a look at the [NCBI taxonomy website](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=7227) (Lineage line).
-Then select the proper BUSCO Dataset [busco website](http://busco.ezlab.org) to check the completness of your assembly.
+Then select the proper BUSCO Dataset on the [busco website](http://busco.ezlab.org) to check the completness of your assembly.
 To download the dataset to the cluster, you need the URL (right click on it, Copy Link).
 Then download the dataset.
 /!\ In the example below the link copied is **http://busco.ezlab.org/datasets/metazoa_odb9.tar.gz**, so replace it by something else if you decided to take another dataset.
 ```
 wget http://busco.ezlab.org/datasets/metazoa_odb9.tar.gz